SCDH/seed-frontend-components/README.md

 - [Jiob Frontend](https://scdh.zivgitlabpages.uni-muenster.de/schnocks-ijob/hiob-synopsis-frontend/): a synoptical view of different versions of the book of Jiob with annotations
 - [4 Ezra](https://scdh.zivgitlabpages.uni-muenster.de/doering-4esra/esra-demo/): a synoptical view of various versions of the fourth book of Ezra
-- [ALEA Transformations](https://scdh.zivgitlabpages.uni-muenster.de/hees-alea/alea-transformations/): a bundle of XSLT transformations with a simple frontend for converting DOCX and ODT to TEI, all XSLT running in the browser